Thooms-coder/Shibui_Planner/README.md

   </a>
 </p>

-> **Note:** The demo displays the live login interface only.
-> Backend database integration was hosted on a university MySQL server and is currently offline.
+> **Note:** The live version now uses a new MySQL backend, enabling full access to Shibui’s core features (user login, task management, planner, and analytics).

 ---